 - Safe shopping begins with heightened awareness of your surroundings.
 Pay attention to people and vehicles near you, and pay special attention to anyone who seems to be paying attention to you.

-- Stay off your phone while you're shopping and while you're walking through parking lots; if you must have a conversation, sit somewhere with your back against a wall so no one can approach you from behind, and glance around while you're talking.
+- Stay off your phone while you're shopping and while you're walking through parking lots; if you must have a conversation, position yourself with your back against a wall so no one can approach you from behind, and glance around while you're talking.

 - Remember, a safe shopping experience is a priority for retailers.
 No retailer wants someone to be attacked on their premises.
 If you are uneasy about taking packages to your vehicle, ask for an escort and the store should be happy to provide one.

 - Keep your vehicle locked, and don't use it to store your purchases.
 Criminals who want your stuff will watch for people who come and go from their vehicles during their shopping sprees.
 If you have a lot of packages and you don't want to carry them around, you're better off loading them into your vehicle and then moving your vehicle to another location in the parking lot (as if you were departing).
 If you don't have a trunk or a cargo cover inside your vehicle, take a blanket or something else to prevent people from seeing your items through your vehicle's windows.
 Make your expensive purchases toward the end of your day vs. leaving them sitting in your vehicle while you continue to shop.

 - Be prepared to respond to carjackers and thieves who approach you.
 Don't ever stand up to an armed attacker!
 Instead, do something to create a distraction (set off your car alarm, throw something at them or away from them, ask a crazy question "Do you like Cheetos?") and then run away as fast as you can.
 Cars and things can be replaced, you cannot.